zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Portfolios help you get into graduate school and they can land you a good job.
 If you plan to start your own business or work as a freelancer, your portfolio is like an elaborate business card.
 Building a portfolio can be fun and it's worth it.
 Coaches are available if you need help.
 And don't forget that your peers are there for feedback too.

 ####Great Work
-When you begin your Great Work in the 3rd year, we expect you to take a lighter load of classes.
-Your Great Work should be clearly incorporated into your contract.
+When you begin your Great Work in the 3rd year, we expect you to take a lighter load of extra classes. <b>Your Great Work should be clearly incorporated into your contract as a course.</b> Your Great Work course should be the heaviest of all your courses.
 Developing your Great Work could be a 10 UMA course, which would leave 10 UMAs left to design additional courses.
 You're still responsible for your Milestone Challenge and experiences in the MPC.

 A sample contract may look like this: